|

 published as a mathematics educator and songwriter (as well as textbook author,

-taking music classes (his only straight-A subject in college!), and helped
+began songwriting and taking music classes (his only straight-A subject in

 While getting a masters in statistics and PhD in mathematics education,